Cheltenham Lucky 15 tips: four horses to back on day 1 of the Cheltenham Festival

-Cheltenham Lucky 15 tips for Tuesday: four horses to back on day 1 of the Cheltenham Festival
+Cheltenham Lucky 15 tips for Wednesday: four horses to back on day two of the Cheltenham Festival

 What is a Lucky 15?